 Today, we will look at what I think are the three most useless economic indicators that investors and traders should ignore on their Eco-calendars.
-Similarly I have indicated what I think are the top six most undervalued indicators that tell us more about the economy and can help us understand exchange rate movements better (and potentially, make short-term predictions).
+Similarly, I have indicated what I think are the top six most undervalued indicators that tell us more about the economy and can help us understand exchange rate movements better (and potentially make short-term predictions).

-Why some indicators are misrepresented in the media
+Why are some indicators misrepresented in the media

 Remember: Over-hyped data still move markets

 Great care is needed here as the over-hyped event still triggers a very substantial market reaction, at least in the short term.
 If an indicator is seen as a big market mover, there is no point trying to deny this and the data must be treated with respect as short-term players can move prices sharply.

 The debate surrounds whether the moves seen are actually justified and whether big moves can be taken advantage of from a longer-term perspective, given that the more important data may be signalling a different outlook and trend.

 Events also move up and down a league table of importance, with some indicators gradually increasing while others fading over time.
 To some extent, this will be cyclical, with certain indicators more useful in times of strong growth while others are important in a recession.

 One of the most important aspects of data is whether it tells you what has happened or indicates what is likely to happen.
 From a trading perspective beyond the very short term, it is much more important to know what is likely to happen next.

 It is also important to focus as much as possible on data which tells you what is actually happening rather than what consumers, experts or companies think is happening.